 Because Opendoor is operating on an immense scale, it's able to maintain much slimmer margins on each individual transaction.
 Translation?
 Unlike a traditional house flipper — and even some other iBuyers — Opendoor pays fair prices for the homes it buys.

 Moreover, Opendoor has a much wider coverage area than other iBuyers.
-Opendoor is available in 20 metro areas and will add 3 more by the first part of 2020.
+Opendoor is available in 21 metro areas.

-Opendoor also offers a trade in option; you can sell your current home and buy your next all through them.
-This makes it easy to organize closings and movings, plus you don’t have to pay two mortgages while you wait to sell your home.
-With the trade in program, you can also save 2% in Opendoor fees.
+Opendoor also offers a trade-in option; you can sell your current home and buy your next all through them.
+This makes it easy to organize closings and moves, plus you don't have to pay two mortgages while you wait to sell your home.
+With the trade-in program, you can also save 1.25% in Opendoor fees.

-There are two primary cons of selling to Opendoor, but it's worth mentioning that these aren't unique to them — the same can be said of all iBuyers.
+There's one primary con of selling to Opendoor, but it's worth mentioning that it's not unique to them — the same can be said of all iBuyers.

 The other drawback is that like all iBuyers, Opendoor only buys certain types of homes within a specific price range.
 That means it's not going to be an option for everyone.

 How Knock Works